-A lot of my design inspiration comes from antique jewellery so this seemed like the perfect combination of old and new.
-Plus it gives me an excuse to indulge in my collecting obsession!
-Each one is unique and has its own charm.
-Whether its in the beautiful printed typeface on the inside or the worn exterior every box has a mysterious story to tell.
-When you order I will send you a photo of the boxes I have in stock so you can choose the one which intrigues you most.
+A lot of Alison’s design inspiration comes from antique jewellery so this seemed like the perfect combination of old and new.
+Plus it gives Alison an excuse to indulge in her collecting obsession!
+Each box is unique and has its own charm.
+Whether it’s in the beautiful printed typeface on the inside or the worn exterior, every box has a mysterious story to tell.
+When your order is ready you will be sent a photo of the boxes we have in stock so you can choose the one which intrigues you most.

 vintage ring boxes

 Every order comes packaged in a vintage jewellery box.
-Once your order is ready I will send you an email with pictures of the boxes I have in stock for you to choose from.
+Once your order is ready we will send you an email with pictures of the boxes we have in stock for you to choose from.